By Kim Hutchinson

 If anger is recurring, keep a journal of your healing journey.
 Write about your day.
 What preceded the anger?
 Who were you with when you felt it?
 What was said?
 What was happening at that time?
 How did you feel?
 In what way did you respond?
 Answering these questions will help you chart your triggers so that you have a clearer idea of why you are angry.
 That will, in turn, show you what you need to change.

 Step 4: Ask for Help

 If you find yourself in need of internal change (i.e. dealing with anxiety), or you need help identifying the cause of your anger, then seek help.
-Consult with people you trust who love you and have your higher good at heart (i.e. friends, family, physician, counselor, therapist, healer, spiritual advisor, etc.).
+Consult with people you trust who love you and have your higher good at heart (i.e. friends, family, physician, counsellor, therapist, healer, spiritual adviser, etc.).
 You may find you have PTSD (post-traumatic stress disorder).
-This is far more common than most people realize.
+This is far more common than most people realise.
 That’s because you only release anger and fear when you feel safe enough.
 If you think you have PTSD please seek professional help.
 Just use caution if prescribed medication.
 Pharmaceuticals can numb the pain and anxiety, but they might also suppress your ability to fix your problems.
 Discuss this concern with your doctor.

 Step 5: Make Positive Changes

 As you reflect on your triggers, it’s natural to feel your anger resurfacing.
-But now you are in a more relaxed environment (hopefully) and can therefore safely utilize the anger’s energy to formulate, and follow, a positive plan of action.
+But now you are in a more relaxed environment (hopefully) and can therefore safely utilise the anger’s energy to formulate, and follow, a positive plan of action.
 Ask yourself, “What needs to change in my life in order for me to feel happier?”.
 Be sure to look at internal as well as external changes.